luispedro/mahotas/README.rst

 Python Computer Vision Library
 ------------------------------

-This library of fast computer vision algorithms (all implemented in C++) operates over numpy arrays for convenience.
+Mahotas is a library of fast computer vision algorithms (all implemented in C++) operates over numpy arrays for convenience.

 Notable algorithms:
  - watershed.